July 2nd- August 1st, 2023

 The University of Michigan Kritik lab teaches students to analyze, understand, and deploy arguments from a diverse and challenging array of scholarly subject areas.
 Students are exposed to challenging, thought-provoking literature, given in-depth lectures on core precepts of critical debate and innovations in critical arguments, offered hundreds of one-on-one opportunities to engage instructors, and assigned dozens of practice rounds and other exercises to translate their new knowledge into practice.

-Marquis Bell-Ard is a former debater for the University of West Georgia and the University of Oklahoma.
+Marquis Bell-Ard is a Doctoral Student in African American Studies at Northwestern University.
+He is a former debater for the University of West Georgia and the University of Oklahoma.
 During his debate career, Marquis earned multiple first-round at-large bids and top 10 speaker awards at the National Debate Tournament.
 Marquis was also named the top speaker at the CEDA National Championship in 2015.
 Marquis has coached University of California Berkeley, Georgetown University and the University of Michigan – culminating in numerous Copeland rankings and twice having coached the Top Speaker of the National Debate Tournament.
 Marquis has also created symposiums at universities across the country centered on debate and black studies with leading academics from Frank Wilderson, Anna Agathangelou, Marquis Bey and many others.

 Dr. Sydney Pasquinelli

-Dr. Sydney Pasquinelli is the new Director of Debate at Wayne State University and has been a Policy Debate Coach for Edgemont High School since 2015.
-In the past, Sydney has also coached competitive policy debate for: Groves High School, Wake Forest University, University of Pittsburgh, Oklahoma University, and Stanford University.
-She has helped coach several teams into elimination rounds at the TOC, CEDA, and the NDT, including two teams that advanced to the semi-finals of the NDT (2010 & 2014).
-Dr. Pasquinelli is also an academic, serving as a Lecturer in the Communication Department at Wayne State University in Detroit, Michigan.
-She earned her MA from Wake Forest in 2011 and her PhD from the University of Pittsburgh in 2018, where she studied under Dr. Shanara Reid-Brinkley.
-Her areas of scholarly expertise include rhetoric and post-structural theory, post-colonial discourse and theory, and performance theory.
-Dr. Pasquinelli is committed to imparting philosophical knowledge & teaching debaters to think in critical, strategic, and innovative ways.
+Dr. Sydney Pasquinelli is the Director of Debate at Wayne State University and the Director of the Detroit Urban Debate League.
+She has also been a Policy and LD Coach for Edgemont High School since 2015.
+Sydney has also coached policy debate for: Groves High School, Wake Forest University, University of Pittsburgh, Oklahoma University, and Stanford University.
+She has helped coach several teams into elimination rounds at the TOC, CEDA, and the NDT.

 What former students say about the University of Michigan Kritik Lab: